 Interest segmentation is another example of behavioral segmentation.
-Consumers' ever-changing interests require a multi-level marketing strategy.
+Consumers' ever-changing interests require an effective market segmentation strategy.
 Target audiences that have related interests around your product.

 Athletic brands do this the most.
 For example, Nike creates different ads for different sports -soccer, tennis, football, etc. Each sport gets its own ad, sometimes its own shoe, and that thread is seen throughout their funnel.

-Another great way to segment your audience is to target individuals by marital status, years in a relationship, and children’s age groups.
-Individuals’ life stage affects their buying behavior.
+Another great way to segment your audience is to target individuals by marital status, years in a relationship, family size, and children’s age groups.
+Our life stage affects our buying behavior.
 Parents make purchases for their children.
 Baby boomers taking care of their elderly parents make different purchases.

-We’re not talking about sending out your father’s day campaign.
+We’re not talking about sending out a simple father’s day campaign.
 This type of segmentation involves thinking of buying trends like young parents buying products for newborns or older parents buying college supplies for their graduating seniors.

 Referred customers are four times more likely to guide others to your brand.
 Segmenting your audience based on whether they were referred is a practical approach to improve your referral sales.
-Target your customers who joined your referral program, and develop campaigns that will turn your referrals into superfans.
+Target your current customers who joined your referral program and develop campaigns that will turn your referrals into superfans.

 Re-engage inactive customers

 On the other end of the spectrum, there are inactive customers that haven’t bought anything in a while.
-Re-engage these customers with an email flow and retargeting campaigns.
+Re-engage these customers with an email flow and a retargeting campaign.
 Invest in effective marketing by utilizing this type of psychographic segmentation by using urgency or “fear of missing out (FOMO)”.

 Pro tip: launch an email flow targeting inactive customers to increase email deliverability and make sure that your emails are getting to your customers’ inboxes.

 Reviews are an essential part of organic marketing.
-Search engines rank them higher because they are an authentic representation of a business.
-Target frequent users referred customers or other loyal segments and use incentives via pop-ups to encourage reviews
+Search engines rank pages with reviews higher because they are a more authentic representation of a business.

 Welcome flow for new customers